JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 “Don’t worry!
 Done’t worry!” he said, “Jack come here let me show you something…” he said as he walked into the master bedroom next door.
 I followed.

-As I walked in, I saw him rummage through a nigthstand next to the bed.
+As I walked in, I saw him rummage through a nightstand next to the bed.
 The room itself was basic Russian gaudy: While the apartment itself wasn’t big, the master bedroom was tricked out, ornate and over-decorated.
 Lots of mirrors and details that made you feel like you lived in a playhouse, but for real.

 “Here!” he said, “I have it now!” he said as he stood up, turned around and showed me what he had in his hand.
 It was a small sliver plated handgun.
 Had never seen an actual gun before in my life, but the gun looked legit.